Tooth whitening: Light-accelerated bleaching

 Power or light-accelerated bleaching uses light energy which is intended to accelerate the process of bleaching in a dental office.
 Different types of energy can be used in this procedure, with the most common being halogen, LED, or plasma arc.
-Use of light during bleaching increases the risk of tooth sensitivity and may not be any more effective than bleaching without light when high concentrations of hydrogen peroxide are used.
+The productive whitening effect and the risk of tooth sensitivity both depend greatly on the type of light, its delivered intensity, its temperature, the duration of use, and the time of use.
+When used properly, light can greatly increase the whitening effect with no increase in sensitivity.
+When used improperly, in may increase the risk of tooth sensitivity and may not be any more effective than bleaching without light when high concentrations of hydrogen peroxide are used.
 A 2015 study showed that the use of a light activator does not improve bleaching, has no measurable effect, and rather is likely to increase the temperature of the associated tissues, resulting in damage.

 The ideal source of energy should be high energy to excite the peroxide molecules without overheating the pulp of the tooth.
 Lights are typically within the blue light spectrum as this has been found to contain the most effective wavelengths for initiating the hydrogen peroxide reaction.
 A power bleaching treatment typically involves isolation of soft tissue with a resin-based, light-curable barrier, application of a professional dental-grade hydrogen peroxide whitening gel (25–38% hydrogen peroxide), and exposure to the light source for 6–15 minutes.
 Recent technical advances have minimized heat and UV emissions, allowing for a shorter patient preparation procedure.

 For any whitening treatments, it is recommended that a comprehensive examination of the patient is done including the use of radiographs to aid in the diagnosis of the current condition of the mouth, including any allergies that may be present.
 The patient will need to have a healthy mouth and free of periodontal disease or cavities and to have had a debridement/clean done to remove any tartar or plaque build up.

 It is recommended to avoid smoking, drinking red wine, eating or drinking any deeply coloured foods after this as the teeth may stain considerably straight after treatment.